criisvy/development-practices/README/README.md

 My process
     I started by writing all the structure.
 First a main where I stored all the content.
 Then one div which contains the img of the QR Code and another div that contains the text.

-    To style it, I started applying the general style of the page, by styling the ""<body>
-    This was just the background color and the font
+    To style it, I started applying the general style of the page, by styling the body This was just the background color and the font

     I continued styling the page container div, I gave it a flex display so I could align it considering the main content.
 And I gave it a maximum height of the full viewport so it doesn't shrink when the viewport gets smaller.